 Remaining faithful to its roots, Franck Muller Genève is established in the very same village where Franck started his activity in 1983, namely Genthod, in the neighboring countryside of Geneva.
-Only this time, it was a neo-gothic style mansion built in 1902 that was restored to become, in just a few months, the wonderful headquarters of this promising brand.
+Only this time, it was mansion built in 1905 that was restored to become, in just a few months, the wonderful headquarters of this promising brand.

 It is in this elegant and friendly atmosphere that the Franck Muller watches are designed and made.
-In response to the growing success experienced by the brand, two new buildings in the same style were built and the Watchland was finally completed in 2001.
+In response to the growing success experienced by the brand, two additional buildings in the same style were built in 2000.
+In 2019, the house inaugurates two new buildings of 16000m that allows the factory to repatriate his team in charge of the manufacture of watch components.
 This vast architectural expansion represents the continuity and reinforcement.
 Just like at the very beginning, one of the main priorities of the brand is to remain independent.

 Independence of creation, of innovation, of strategy, the brand is proud to use all means to respond to one unique criterion: the creation of exceptional timepieces.